ASBench: Image Anomalies Synthesis Benchmark for Anomaly Detection: Result and Discussions

 From Fig.~\ref{fig:performance}, it can be observed that most hybrid methods outperform the best results achieved by individual methods.
 A few hybrid methods show slightly lower performance than the optimal single method, but still surpass the weaker individual methods.
 Additionally, by comparing the theoretical and actual performance of hybrid methods, we find that the actual performance of hybrid methods generally exceeds the theoretical mean, indicating that the combination of multiple methods indeed produces synergistic effects.
-And the comparison of visualization is shown in Fig.~\ref{fig:vis_mutli}.

 This improvement primarily stems from the diversity, complementarity, and robustness of the different algorithms.
 Each algorithm has distinct strengths and characteristics when handling anomalies.
 Combining these methods can cover a broader range of anomaly patterns, thereby enhancing overall detection performance.
 Furthermore, hybrid methods, by integrating the results of multiple algorithms, reduce the sensitivity of individual methods to specific noise or data distributions, thus improving overall robustness.